openstack-k8s-operators/nova-operator/README.md

 ## Pre Req:
 - OSP16 with OVS instead of OVN deployed
 - worker nodes have connection to internalapi and tenant network VLAN
+- OSP controller is named controller-0.internalapi.<domain> with an /etc/hosts entry referencing to controller-0.internalapi.

 #### Clone it